 At this time, suspension compression components were made interchangeable.
 Many models were made, but the most remarkable was the Heavy Duty Special.

 The sixth generation of F-Series

 Sixth generation cars were made between the years 1973 to 1979.
-They were made similarly as the fifth generation.
-They have more modern designs and feature double wall bed structure, front disc brakes, improved cabin dimensions, and galvanised steel.
+They were made similarly to the fifth generation.
+They have more modern designs and feature double wall bed structure, front disc brakes, improved cabin dimensions, and galvanized steel.